- What is an internal knowledge base?

-An internal knowledge base (IKB) compiles all the company info into a single platform and empowers your team to work more productively and independently.
-It’s a centralized repository that functions as a knowledge-sharing portal.
+An internal knowledge base (IKB) puts all company info into a single platform, empowering teams to work more productively and independently.

 What is an internal knowledge base?

 An internal knowledge base is an org-wide database of resources and training material only for employees.
-It's a self-service, centralized knowledge-sharing platform containing documents for all processes and policies that an employee would need.
+It's a self-service, centralized knowledge-sharing platform with documents for the processes and policies employees need.

-An IKB—also known as an internal wiki—simplifies the process of storing and sharing knowledge across the organization.
+An IKB—also known as an internal wiki—simplifies storing and sharing knowledge across the organization.
 Instead of restricting knowledge to a few people, a knowledge base makes learning more collaborative and accessible.
-So, employees don’t have to dedicate close to 2 hours in their daily routines to find relevant information and answers.
+So, employees don’t have to dedicate close to two hours of their daily routines to find relevant information and answers.

-Twine perfectly exemplifies what an internal knowledge base looks like.
+Twine is a perfect example of a knowledge base.
 These snippets from the brand’s IKB show how it conveys information clearly and concisely.

 Knowing what to include in your internal wiki is a great way to get the ball rolling for your knowledge management strategy.
-The best part about this step is that you don’t have to follow any rules about including this or that.
+The best part about this step is that you don’t have to follow any rules about what to include.

-Your IKB is quite literally your own because you want to deliver the most specific and relevant information to your employees.
+Your IKB is yours to own because you want to deliver the most specific and relevant information to your employees.
 A knowledge base has to shorten the process of finding answers—so the more crisp and concise your wiki is, the easier it gets for employees to answer their questions.

 Here are a few common resources that companies generally include in their IKBs: